-- 57. In relation to the requirements for a Board Remuneration Committee and remuneration policy, where an APRA-regulated entity is part of a group, or corporate group in the case of a private health insurer, the Board of the APRA-regulated entity may: - (a) use a group Board Remuneration Committee as the Board Remuneration Committee for the APRA-regulated entity, provided that: - (i) the requirements set out in this Prudential Standard are met; - (ii) all members of the group Board Remuneration Committee are nonexecutive directors of the Head of the group in the context of an ADI, general insurer or life company; and - (iii) the Board of the entity has free and unfettered access to the group Board Remuneration Committee; and - (b) adopt and apply a group remuneration policy that is also used by a related body corporate or a connected entity provided that the group remuneration policy: - (i) meets the requirements of this Prudential Standard; - (ii) has been approved by the Board or relevant oversight function; and - (iii) gives appropriate regard to the entity's business activities, its specific requirements and its remuneration framework. - 58.
+- 57. In relation to the requirements for a Board Remuneration Committee and remuneration policy, where an APRA-regulated entity is part of a group, or corporate group in the case of a private health insurer, the Board of the APRA-regulated entity may: - (a) use a group Board Remuneration Committee as the Board Remuneration Committee for the APRA-regulated entity, provided that:

+- (i) the requirements set out in this Prudential Standard are met; - (ii) all members of the group Board Remuneration Committee are nonexecutive directors of the Head of the group in the context of an ADI, general insurer or life company;13 and - (iii) the Board of the entity has free and unfettered access to the group Board Remuneration Committee; and - (b) adopt and apply a group remuneration policy that is also used by a related body corporate or a connected entity provided that the group remuneration policy: - (i) meets the requirements of this Prudential Standard; - (ii) has been approved by the Board or relevant oversight function; and - (iii) gives appropriate regard to the entity's business activities, its specific requirements and its remuneration framework. - 58.
 An APRA-regulated entity may apply to APRA for approval of alternative Board Remuneration Committee arrangements that meet the objectives of this Prudential Standard.
 APRA may approve alternative arrangements for the entity if satisfied that those arrangements will, in APRA's opinion, achieve the objectives of this Prudential Standard. - 59.
 Except in circumstances permitted by law, an APRA-regulated entity must not pay any remuneration (whether directly or indirectly) to, or for the benefit of, a person through vehicles or methods that undermine the effect or intent of the requirements of this Prudential Standard.
-An APRA-regulated entity must at minimum prevent the following: - (a) the entity (or the entity making arrangements with any other person) indemnifying or insuring the relevant person against the consequences of:
+An APRA-regulated entity must at minimum prevent the following: - (a) the entity indemnifying or insuring (whether directly or through arrangements with another person) the relevant person against the consequences of: - (i) breaching an obligation under this Prudential Standard; or - (ii) applying in-period adjustment, malus or clawback under this Prudential Standard; and - (b) hedging by any person in a specified role who receives equity or equity-linked deferred variable remuneration, of their economic exposure to the resultant equity price risk before the equity-linked remuneration is fully vested and able to be sold for cash by the recipient.
+The entity must have a prohibition for such hedging, whether in its remuneration policy, contractual or other documentation, and, define and document the process and actions to be taken where any person in a specified role is in breach of the prohibition.